uhppoted/uhppoted-lib-dotnet/uhppoted/uhppoted/README.md

 #### Ephemeral ports and binding to `0.0.0.0:0`

-As per [Microsoft Knowledgebase Article 929851](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/default-dynamic-port-range-tcpip-chang), the default Windows ephemeral port range extends from 49152 to 65535, which includes the default UHPPOTE UDP port (60000).
+As per [Microsoft Knowledgebase Article 929851](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/default-dynamic-port-range-tcpip-chang), the default Windows ephemeral port range extends from 49152 to 65535, which includes the default UHPPOTE UDP port (`60000`).
 Present-day BSD and Linux have similar ranges.

-If an application is assigned port 60000 when binding to e.g. 0.0.0.0:0 it will receive the any outgoing UDP broadcast requests and interpret them as replies - which will be, uh, more than a little confusing, e.g.:
+If an application is assigned port `60000` when binding to e.g. `0.0.0.0:0` it will receive the any outgoing UDP broadcast requests and interpret them as replies - which will be, uh, a little confusing, e.g.:
 ```
 request:
    17 94 00 00 00 00 00 00  00 00 00 00 00 00 00 00